 What do I need to do in preparation for my procedure?

 You will need a driver post procedure.
-Discontinue use of blood thinners (aspirin, plavix, coumadin) and NSAIDs (ibuprophen, naprosyn, mobic etc.) for five days prior.
-Do not eat or drink 4 hours prior
+Discontinue use of blood thinners (aspirin, Plavix, Coumadin) and NSAIDs (ibuprofen, Naprosyn, Mobic etc.) for five days prior.
+Do not eat or drink four hours prior.

 What should I expect the day of the procedure?

-Plan on arriving 1 hour before scheduled time.
-The entire procedure process usually takes a couple hours.
+Plan to arrive one hour before your procedure.
+The entire procedure process usually takes a couple of hours.
 Mild sedation is given intravenously immediately prior.
-A large x-ray machine will be utilized to identify targets.
+A large X-ray machine will be utilized to identify targets.
 Medicines will be injected at designated targets.

 What is used for intravenous sedation?

 Versed is used for relaxation and Fentanyl for pain.

 It is hard to predict because every individual’s case is different.
 Results could range from just a few days of relief, up to a year or more.

 Injections can be given individually or in a series of three.
 I try to limit my patients to no more than four injections per year at a given spinal region.